AdamRJensen/adamrjensen.github.io/posts/gsoc_project_intro.md

 # pvlib - a one stop source for solar resource data
 ![gsoc and pvlib logo](/images/gsoc_at_pvlib.png)

-This title at least, represents the aim of my [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/about/) project that I will be completing during the next two months.
-In short, I'll be extending [pvlib python’s](https://pvlib-python.readthedocs.io/en/stable/) current iotools functionalities to allow seamless access to all major open-source solar resource databases.
+This title at least, represents the aim of my [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/about/) project that I will be completing during the next 10 weeks.
+In short, I'll be extending [pvlib python’s](https://pvlib-python.readthedocs.io/en/stable/) current iotools functionalities to provide users with easy and standardized access to all major open-source solar resource databases.

 And why would I do that you ask?
 Well first of all I am a bit of a solar geek, but more importantly, solar resource data is essential to every step, from the preliminary design stage (where accurate data is crucial to determine the profitability of a project) to post-project completion during plant operation (where solar resource assessment is used to forecast and verify system performance).